econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

     1. `Import-Module virtualenvwrapper`
     2. `Get-Command *virtualenv*`

 Success!
-You have installed Virtualenvwrapper!
+You have installed virtualenvwrapper!

 <hr/>